packit/packit.dev/content/docs/configuration.md

 Required metadata:

 * **branch** -- the name of the branch we want to build for when using **commit** trigger.

+Optional metadata:

+* **targets** -- a (list of) targets we want to build for, list of supported targets can be listed using with `koji list-targets`.
   You can also use the [aliases provided by Packit](#aliases) to not need to change the config file when the new system version is released.

-Optional metadata:

-* **targets** -- a (list of) targets we want to build for, list of supported targets can be listed using with `koji list-targets`

 ##### propose_downstream